pashmaklang/pashmak/doc/12_web/0_introduction.md

 ```bash
 $ pashmak @webserver 8000
 ```

+Now, you can go into http://localhost:8000/myfile.pashm (Write path of your script instead of `myfile.pashm`), and you will see `Hello world!` in the browser.

 ## Headers
 The headers in HTTP are important things(You should now about them before reading this guide).
 In pashmak, for setting the headers, you should use `web_set_header($name, $value)` function.
 This function sets the header.